 Pain Sensitive Nerves In Connective Tissues

-Also, the muscle fibers themselves have very few pain-sensitive nerves within the actual muscle cells.
-Any pain-sensitive nerves are most likely within the fascial sheaths encasing the muscle cells, especially in the tendons near the bones.
+Also, the muscle fibers themselves have fewer pain-sensitive nerves within the actual muscle cells compared to their fascial sheaths.
+Pain-sensitive nerves are more likely within the fascial sheaths encasing the muscle cells, especially in the tendons near the bones.

-The tendons, fascia, ligaments & periosteum (all of those are “connective tissues”) have a LOT of sensory enervation, including pain-sensitive nerves.
+The tendons, fascia, ligaments & periosteum (all of those are “connective tissues”) have a LOT of sensory innervation (nerve supply), including pain-sensitive nerves.
 Yet it is the muscular contractions (tension & stress) pulling on and otherwise stressing of those tissues causing the pain.

 Tension Myoneural Syndrome